swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/drag-product-total-into-cell.PNG)

 Drag dimension 'Total' into the bottom center cell.
-Make sure 'Summarize is selected, and set to 'Sum'.
+Make sure 'Summarize' is selected, and set to 'Sum'.

 ![](screenshots/drag-product-total-into-bottom-cell.PNG)

 Select the top cell on the right.
 Make sure 'Text" is selected, type "Quantities" into the accompanying field and press enter.